Integrated Truss Structure: Power conditioning and storage

 The batteries ensure that the station is never without power to sustain life-support systems and experiments.
 During the sunlight part of the orbit, the batteries are recharged.
 The nickel-hydrogen batteries had a design life of 6.5 years which means that they were replaced multiple times during the expected 30-year life of the station.
 The batteries and the battery charge/discharge units are manufactured by Space Systems/Loral (SS/L), under contract to Boeing.
 Ni-H2 batteries on the P6 truss were replaced in 2009 and 2010 with more Ni-H2 batteries brought by Space Shuttle missions.
 The nickel-hydrogen batteries had a design life of 6.5 years and could exceed 38,000 charge/discharge cycles at 35% depth of discharge.
 Each battery measured 40 by 36 by 18 in and weighed 375 lb.

 From 2017 to 2021, the nickel-hydrogen batteries were replaced by lithium-ion batteries.
 On January 6, 2017, Expedition 50 members Shane Kimbrough and Peggy Whitson began the process of converting some of the oldest batteries on the ISS to the new lithium-ion batteries.
-Expedition 64 members Victor J. Glover and Michael S. Hopkins concluded the campaign on February 1, 2021.
+Expedition 64 members Victor Glover and Michael S. Hopkins concluded the campaign on February 1, 2021.
 There is a number of differences between the two battery technologies.
 One difference is that the lithium-ion batteries can handle twice the charge, so only half as many lithium-ion batteries were needed during replacement.
 Also, the lithium-ion batteries are smaller than the older nickel-hydrogen batteries.
 Although Li-ion batteries typically have shorter lifetimes than Ni-H2 batteries as they cannot sustain as many charge/discharge cycles before suffering notable degradation, the ISS Li-ion batteries have been designed for 60,000 cycles and ten years of lifetime, much longer than the original Ni-H2 batteries' design life span of 6.5 years.